chadtopaz/computational-linear-algebra/coursenotes/coursenotes.md

 alternative ways to represent the necessary computation, as we did with the second option above.

-# Fundamentals of Linear Systems
+# Fundamentals of Linear Systems Poo

 ## Big Picture